pulumi/docs/content/docs/get-started/azure/begin.md

 ### Configure Pulumi to access your Microsoft Azure account

 Pulumi requires cloud credentials to manage and provision resources.
-Pulumi can authenticate to Azure using an IAM user or service principal that has **Programmatic access** with rights to deploy and manage your Azure resources.
+Pulumi can authenticate to Azure using a user account or service principal that has **Programmatic access** with rights to deploy and manage your Azure resources.

+{{% notes type="info" %}}
+Pulumi relies on the Azure SDK to authenticate requests from your computer to Azure.
+Your credentials are never sent to pulumi.com.
+{{% /notes %}}

-In this guide, you will need an IAM user account with permissions to create and populate Blob storage containers and provide anonymous access to a Blob file.
+In this guide, you will need a user account with permissions to create and populate Blob storage containers and provide anonymous access to a Blob file.

 When developing locally, we recommend that you install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and then authorize access with a user account.